babel/website/docs/v7-migration.md

 If you want formatting for compiled output you can use recast/prettier/escodegen/fork babel-generator.

 This option was only available through `babel-generator` explicitly until v6.18.0 when we exposed `parserOpts` and `generatorOpts`.
-Because there was a bug in that release no one should've used this option in Babel itself.
+Because there was a bug in that release, no one should've used this option in Babel itself.

 > Dropping the `flowUsesCommas` option [#5123](https://github.com/babel/babel/pull/5123) ![none](https://img.shields.io/badge/risk%20of%20breakage%3F-none-brightgreen.svg)